 Update the profile on managed devices

-You need to update the profile with the new certificate details when the rotation happens.
 On the rotation day, push the updated profile out to your managed devices.
 How you manage this will depend on how you deploy your GovWifi 802.1x profile to your managed devices.

-Download the new certificates here:
+You can download the current certificates here: